Bouni/max-cube-protocol/L-Message.md

 Time until indicates to which date the given temperature is set.
 In this example it is set to 2:00 (04 * 0,5 hours = 2:00)

+### Actual Temperature (WallMountedThermostat Only)

+Room temperature measured by the wall mounted thermostat in °C * 10.
+For example 0xDB = 219 = 21.9°C